daniel-huang-1230/iOS_WhatsThatFood/README.md

 The original idea for this simple application is to created a personalized, costimizable food journal for all your favorite (or not so favorite) dishes/restaurants.
-This iOS app is inspired by the 10-week project that me and my classmates did back in UC San Diego during the winter of 2017 ( course name: CSE 101-Software Engineering).
+This iOS app is inspired by the 10-week project that me and my classmates did back in UC San Diego during the winter of 2017 ( course name: **CSE 101-Software Engineering**).

-The old project was a team effort that was written in Java based on Android devices only.
-This time, I decided to go solo and re-create the app with Swift 3.0 and Xcode 8.3 on iOS mobile devices.
+The old project was a team effort that was written in **Java** based on **Android** devices only.
+This time, I decided to go solo and re-create the app with **Swift 3.0** and **Xcode 8.3**  on **iOS** mobile devices.

 This project is intended to help me learn Swift  programming language, and more importantly, the ins and outs of iOS app development, including but not limited to OOP design pattern, prototyping, Auto Layout, animation, adaptive design, Beta testing, MapKit, CloudKit, Core Data, launching on App Store, etc.

-Note that the current UI design as well as most default restaurant images are from the book I am recently reading, "Beginning iOS 10 Programming with Swift" and I do not own the copyrights of them.
+Note that the current UI design as well as most default restaurant images are from the book I am recently reading, "*Beginning iOS 10 Programming with Swift*" by Simon Ng and I do not own the copyrights of them.
 The final product will, naturally, contain only work of my own.

+# Screenshots of the current progress
 The following screenshots demostrate all the features that have been successfully implemented.